 • Six or eight-yard skip.
 Bulky, builders’ waste, about 50 bin bags.

 • Ten-yard skip.
-Household clearance & light construction waste, about 100 bin bags.
+Household clearance and light construction waste, about 100 bin bags.

 • Twelve-yard skip.
-Commercial clearance & light construction waste, about 100 bin bags.
+Commercial clearance and light construction waste, about 100 bin bags.

 • Fourteen or sixteen-yard skip.
-Commercial clearance & light construction waste, about 200 bin bags.
+Commercial clearance and light construction waste, about 200 bin bags.

 Choosing a skip hire company

-Now that you’ve considered hiring a skip, having weighed up the costs, responsibilities and what you’ll use it for, it’s time to find a local skip hire to suit your needs.
-You may be asking yourself “how do I find the best skip hire near me?”.
-Well, there’s a few things to look out for:
+Now that you’ve considered hiring a skip, it’s time to find a local skip hire company to suit your needs.
+Once you’ve weighed up the costs, responsibilities, and what you’ll use it for, you may be asking yourself, “How do I find the best skip hire near me?”
+Well, there are a few things to look out for:

 • Experience and accreditations.
 Find out how long the company has been operating and if they have a good reputation with their customers.
 The longer established they are, the more likely they are to be reliable.
 Check if they’ve got any accreditations, as this suggests they operate to high standards in areas like health and safety.

 • Environmental policies.
 Skip hire companies will usually say how much of their waste they recycle, which should be at least over 90%.
 Some companies will also have a zero landfill policy, meaning that anything they can’t recycle is converted into energy.
-Whether you’re a hardcore environmentalist or not, choosing an eco-friendly waste management company is recommended.
+You don’t have to be a hardcore environmentalist.
+Choosing an eco-friendly provider is simply good practice.

 • Skip size range.
-When you can estimate how much waste you’re going to generate, you’ll need to choose an adequately sized skip; picking a skip hire company who has a range of different sizing options is ideal.
-They’ll be used to hiring out different sized skips and can advise on which is best for you.
+When you can estimate how much waste you’re going to generate, you’ll need to choose an adequately sized skip.
+Picking a skip hire company that has a range of different sizing options is ideal.
+They’ll be used to hiring out different-sized skips and can advise on which is best for you.

-Brewsters have specialised in providing waste management solutions to customers working both on domestic and commercial projects.
-Operating across London and Essex since 1960, we have a loyal customer base and have several national accreditations, including CHAS, Safe Contractor and FORS Silver.
+Brewsters specialises in providing waste management solutions to both domestic and commercial projects.
+Operating across London and Essex since 1960, we have a loyal customer base.
+This is without mentioning our several national accreditations.
+These include CHAS, Safe Contractor and FORS Silver.
 We are also committed to being environmentally-conscious; we recycle around 95% of our waste and have a zero landfill policy.

 If you’re looking for convenient and affordable expert skip hire in London or Essex, you’ve come to the right place.
-At Brewsters we offer a highly efficient skip hire and waste collection service, as well as other waste management services like caged lorry hire, compactor and baler hire and food and confidential waste disposal.
+At Brewsters, we offer a highly efficient skip hire and waste collection service.
+This is on top of other waste management services.
+These include caged lorry hire, compactor and baler hire, and food and confidential waste disposal.
 For all enquiries, please do not hesitate to contact our friendly and professional team, who are on hand to respond to all of your skip hire needs.